jmfernandes/robin_stocks/README.rst

 Also be sure that Python 3 is installed.
 If you need to install python you can download it from `Python.org <https://www.python.org/downloads/>`_.
 Pip is the package installer for python, and is automatically installed when you install python.
 To learn more about Pip, you can go to `PyPi.org <https://pypi.org/project/pip/>`_.

-If you would like to be able to make changes to the package yourself, clone the repository onto your computer by typing into terminal or command prompt:
+If you would like to be able to make changes to the package yourself, clone the repository onto your computer by typing into the terminal or command prompt:

 >>> git clone https://github.com/jmfernandes/robin_stocks.git
 >>> cd robin_stocks